liupeirong/azure-cosmosdb-cassandra/README.md

 	StdDev GC time            :    0.0 ms
 	Total operation time      : 00:04:20
 ```
-You can see the median latency is 5.7ms, and the 99th percentile is a little over 15ms.
+The median latency is 5.7ms, and the 99th percentile is a little over 15ms.
 The cluster is overloaded during the run as shown below, so there are a lot of retries which count as op/s.
 The data is evenly distributed among partitions.
 ![successful and overloaded requests](images/casstressreqs.jpg)

 ![RUs by partition](images/casstressrupp.jpg) ![Partitions](images/casstressp.jpg)